First Blood vs Brain Waves Nootropic Comparison

 Go with First Blood if...

-- •You are an advanced user seeking a very high-stimulant experience with 463mg of caffeine
+- •You are an advanced user who requires a high dose of caffeine (463mg)

-- •You want a comprehensive formula that targets energy, focus, and muscle pumps simultaneously
+- •You want a comprehensive formula covering energy, pumps, and endurance

-- •You prefer a pre-workout that includes multiple forms of caffeine for sustained energy release
+- •You prefer a product with multiple forms of caffeine for sustained energy release

 First Blood